-Part II Other Taxes (continued)

-61 2 17 Other additional taxes: а Recapture of other credits.
-List type, form number, and amount: 17a b Recapture of federal mortgage subsidy, if you sold your home see instructions 17b С Additional tax on HSA distributions.
-Attach Form 8889 17c d Additional tax on an HSA because you didn't remain an eligible individual.
-Attach Form 8889 17d е Additional tax on Archer MSA distributions.
-Attach Form 8853.
-17e f Additional tax on Medicare Advantage MSA distributions.
-Attach Form 8853 17f g Recapture of a charitable contribution deduction related to a fractional interest in tangible personal property 17g h Income you received from a nonqualified deferred compensation plan that fails to meet the requirements of section 409A 17h i Compensation you received from a nonqualified deferred compensation plan described in section 457A 17i j Section 72(m)(5) excess benefits tax 17j 4 k Golden parachute payments 17k 1 Tax on accumulation distribution of trusts 171 m Excise tax on insider stock compensation from an expatriated corporation 17m Look-back interest under section 167(g) or 460(b) from Form 8697 or 8866 17n 0 Tax on non-effectively connected income for any part of the year you were a nonresident alien from Form 1040-NR 170 р Any interest from Form 8621, line 16f, relating to distributions from, and dispositions of, stock of a section 1291 fund 17p q Any interest from Form 8621, line 24 17q z Any other taxes.
-List type and amount: 17z 18 Total additional taxes.
-Add lines 17a through 17z 18 19 Reserved for future use 19 20 Section 965 net tax liability installment from Form 965-A 20 21 Add lines 4, 7 through 16, and 18.
-These are your total other taxe es.
-Enter here and on Form 1040 or 1040-SR, line 23, or Form 1040-NR, line 23b 21 211 Schedu ule 2 (Form 1040) 2023
+Par Other Taxes (continued) 17 Other additional taxes: а Recapture of other credits.
+List type, form number, and amount: 1 b Recapture of federal mortgage subsidy, if you sold your home see instructions 17b С Additional tax on HSA distributions.
+Attach Form 8889 d Additional tax on an HSA because you didn't remain an eligible individual.
+Attach Form 8889 е Additional tax on Archer MSA distributions.
+Attach Form 8853 17e f Additional tax on Medicare Advantage MSA distributions.
+Attach Form 8853 g Recapture of a charitable contribution deduction related to a fractional interest in tangible personal property h Income you received from a nonqualified deferred compensation plan that fails to meet the requirements of section 409A i Compensation you received from a nonqualified deferred compensation plan described in section 457A j Section 72(m)(5) excess benefits tax k Golden parachute payments 1 Tax on accumulation distribution of trusts m Excise tax on insider stock compensation from an expatriated corporation .
+17m n Look-back interest under section 167(g) or 460(b) from Form 8697 or 8866 .
+17n 0 Tax on non-effectively connected income for any part of the year you were a nonresident alien from Form 1040-NR p Any interest from Form 8621, line 16f, relating to distributions from, and dispositions of, stock of a section 1291 fund q Any interest from Form 8621, line 24 z Any other taxes.
+List type and amount: 18 Total additional taxes.
+Add lines 17a through 17z 18 19 Recapture of net EPE from Form 4255, line 1d, column (l) 19 20 Section 965 net tax liability installment from Form 965-A 21 Add lines 4, 7 through 16, and 18.
+These are your total other taxes .
+Enter here and on Form 1040 or 21 211